soggiest/blaghh/src/pages/namespaced-crds-dynamic-client/index.md

 ```

-So, from this example we see a fairly simple mechanism for retrieving an `oof` Kind resource of the type `foo-bar.com` named `bigoof`.
+From this example we see a fairly simple mechanism for retrieving an `oof` Kind resource of the type `foo-bar.com` named `bigoof`.
 This works well if you're looking for a CRD that's scoped at the `Cluster` leverl.
 But, what if your CRD is scoped at the `Namespace`?
 Well, then you'll receive the following error:

 ```
 F0717 01:12:15.047145       8 main.go:96] Error getting CRD Namespace parameter required.